ARION

 Dominic Silvanus was escorted by Dean Ruston through the Central Authority corridors back to the holding cells.
 When they turned the corner into a side hallway, the Siberian Husky stopped and simply gestured that the tail-less raccoon should continue on ahead without him.

 When Dominic approached the door to the cell chamber, he looked up at the imposing bulk of Ethan Edwards standing before it.
 In a relaxed stance beside the sheriff was his deputy, Rod Vincent.
-The brown bear, however, had his feet planted apart, his arms crossed and his visage stern.
+The brown bear, however, looked confrontational with his feet planted apart, his arms crossed and his visage stern.

 “Yes?”
 Ethan asked.
 He already knew why the biologist was there, but he did not intend to make it easy for him.